jobindjohn/vivaplus_v0.2/documentation/docs/index.md

 How can you contribute?

-- Help us by **reporting issues** when you run the model
+-  **Report issues** you encounter when running the model
 - Join the **users' community**: learn, find help and give help!
 (Zulip?)
 - Run extended **model validation** cases
+- Would you like to try a different **material model** for a component?
-- Introduce **new features** in the model
+- Introduce **new features** in the model!
 - Translate the model to **other Finite Element (FE) solvers**
 - Translate the documentation into **other languages**

-You can find out more on how to be part of the VIVA+ community in
+You can find out more on how to be part of the VIVA+ community in CONTRIBUTING.md